 Bottom line

 The PDA Framework isn't new.
 What's new is AI making it affordable to execute.
-For $10 one-shot on CreaScale AI, you get what used to cost $3,000+ in designer and copywriter time — eight PDA-framed Meta Ads creatives, ready to launch.
+On CreaScale's Starter plan — $19/mo, 150 credits (~3 UGC videos), cancel anytime — you get what used to cost $3,000+ in designer, copywriter, and creator time: a UGC video ad built on the winning PDA angle plus matching static variants, ready to launch.
+A fresh UGC video ad and its static set is roughly 6-7 USD of plan value.
 That's the shift 2026 brings to media buying.

 If you're running Meta Ads and still briefing designers manually, the PDA Framework isn't optional — it's the minimum competitive standard in 2026.
 For category-specific execution, see our dropshipping creative workflow or the 2026 Meta Ads benchmarks by niche.